HafslundEcoVannkraft/stratus-tf-github-environments/README.md

     value: "another-secret-value"
 ```

-**Note**: In Stratus, Terraform state is considered secure and is stored in a highly protected storage account with private endpoints only.
-However, this version of the module only supports static secrets defined directly in the YAML file.
+**Note**: This version of the module only supports static secrets defined directly in the YAML file.

+> **Important**: Container App deployments using Azure OIDC federation typically don't need GitHub Environment secrets for Azure authentication.
+If you need environment secrets for build steps or third-party services, consider creating them manually in GitHub until a future version supports dynamic secret substitution during runtime.

 Future versions will support secret substitution from GitHub workflow environment variables, GitHub secrets, and references to Azure Key Vault for even greater security and flexibility in production environments.